brotherhoodMonk/gyan/rct.md

 ====
 What are portals in ReactJS?

-           Junior

 Portal is a recommended way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.

 ReactDOM.createPortal(child, container);

 The first argument (child) is any renderable React child, such as an element, string, or fragment.
 The second argument (container) is a DOM element.

 ===
 Q56: What are the limitations of ReactJS?

-Add to PDF/md 	  		  	Junior

 Below are the list of limitations: